adrianFD22/adrianFD22.github.io/content/sections/2_CV/index.md

 ## Talks and posters

 2024
+:   Talk: *Distributed matrix multiplication using multivariate polynomials* at MatSI, IMAC and Singacom Day on Algebraic Applications to Information Theory.

+2024
 :   Talk: *Distributed matrix multiplication with straggler tolerance using algebraic function fields* at ISIT 2024.

 2024